Galaxy S20, S20 Plus and S20 Ultra specs vs. Galaxy S10 and S10 Plus: What's new and what's different

 As well as 5G and the higher refresh rates, the Galaxy S20 devices can hold more expandable storage compared to last year's Galaxy S10 line, they shoot 8K video (rather than just 4K) and they run Samsung's second generation of its One UI out of the box.

 For more on how the Galaxy S20 and S10 phones vary, check out the spec comparison chart below.
-And check out CNET's Galaxy S20 hands-on and our guide on how to preorder the Galaxy S20 too.
+And check out CNET's Galaxy S20 Ultra review and our guide on how to preorder the Galaxy S20.
 (Note the prices for the S10 and S10 Plus are as they were at launch, not today.)

 Galaxy S20 phones vs. Galaxy S10